 The ERC must contact three (3) major suppliers in the Toronto area and shall adopt the lowest price as the Fair Market Value.
 The candidate may dispute the Fair Market Value if the candidate is able to submit receipts from Toronto area merchants that give evidence of a lower Fair Market Value than that determined by the ERC.

 Reimbursements of Campaign Expenditures – Executive Candidates The Union shall reimburse Executive Candidates for campaign expenses if they submit proof of expenses.
+Reimbursements for all items with receipts shall be based on the actual purchase costs listed on the receipts.
 Reimbursements shall be based on the following schedules: Candidates for President, Vice-President Internal and Services, Vice-President University Affairs, Vice-President Equity and Vice-President External: